 - Why pursue CAIA?

 What is FRM or Financial Risk Manager?

 The Financial Risk Manager is a global certified program based in the US and offered by the Global Association of Risk Professionals.
-The course consists of two parts and prepares you for everything from risk management and measurement to quantitative analysis techniques, as well as financial markets and products and evaluation models.
+The course consists of two parts and prepares you for everything from risk management and measurement to quantitative analysis techniques and financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
+It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. and products and evaluation models.

-The FRM course requires the candidate to have two years of full time working experience in the finance arena which can be in the form of risk management, trading, academia, research, portfolio, management, auditing, economics, risk management or risk consulting.
+The FRM course requires the candidate to have two years of full-time working experience in the finance arena, which can be in the form of risk management, trading, academia, research, portfolio, management, auditing, economics, risk management, or risk consulting.

 What is CAIA?